DataCrunch-io/datacrunch-python/docs/source/examples/containers/fileset_secrets.rst

 Fileset Secrets
 ===============

-This example shows how to manage fileset secrets for container deployments in DataCrunch.
+This example shows how to manage fileset secrets for container deployments in Verda.
 Fileset secrets are a way to mount a directory with files into a container.

 .. literalinclude:: ../../../../examples/containers/fileset_secret_example.py